-The treatment of any bursitis depends on whether or not it involves infection.
+The treatment of any bursitis depends on whether it involves infection.

-- Aseptic bursitis.
-This inflammation results from local soft-tissue trauma or strain injury.
+Aseptic bursitis.
+This inflammation results from soft-tissue trauma or strain injury.
 The bursa is not infected.
 Treatment may include:

 - Anti-inflammatory and pain medicines, such as ibuprofen or aspirin

-- Injection of a steroid into the affected area to help decrease pain and swelling
+- Shot (injection) of a steroid into the affected area to help ease pain and swelling

 - Splints or braces to limit movement of the affected joint

-- Surgical drainage and removal of the infected bursa.
-This is called a bursectomy.
+- Surgical drainage and removal of the infected bursa (bursectomy)